 A doctor might recommend surgically removing the neck mass or masses after treatment with antibiotics.
 However, the mass isn’t usually treated until the bacteria are no longer present.
 Otherwise, the bacteria can cause a fistula, which is a tunneled hole between the infected lymph node and the body.
 This effect can cause further severe symptoms.

-Less than half of those who have scrofula also have tuberculosis in their lungs.
+of those who have scrofula also have tuberculosis in their lungs.
 It’s possible that scrofula can spread beyond the neck and affect other areas of the body.

 Also, a person can experience a chronic, draining open wound from the neck.
 This open wound can allow other types of bacteria into the body, which can lead to further serious infections.